 Irwin ends with passages from Waiting for Godot, and offers the final overwhelming, exasperating monologue by Lucky, who can’t stop talking, can’t say what he means clearly.
 When he’s done, Irwin explains that the other characters had made it their mission to get him to shut up.

 The digital version of On Beckett which the Irish Rep has renamed On Beckett/In Screen, offers some changes from the stage production.
-The close-ups and the use of different camera angles drives the stark shift in tone from comic to stark, perhaps profound.
-And I didn’t hear Irwin talk about how, for him, the language of Samuel Beckett “has gone viral.”
+The close-ups and the use of different camera angles drives the sharp shift in tone from comic to stark, perhaps profound.
+And Irwin no longer talks about how, for him, the language of Samuel Beckett “has gone viral.”
 It’s still surely true, but it would have a different meaning right now.